Objective, transparent & fair

 Above all, it is important that you are physically and mentally fit and that you start the assessment well rested.
 If you have been ill for a long period of time or have just passed strenuous exams, or if you take medication that can impair your ability to drive a car, you should postpone the assessment if possible.

 If participation in the online assessment is difficult for you due to a current or permanent restriction or disability, you should definitely contact us or the company that invited you to the online assessment.
 With the right measures we can then ensure that the procedure produces fair and reliable results for you.

 The results are used by the organisation that invited you to the abcÎ to support their people decisions.

 As part of a transparent process, it is a matter of course for us as a responsible service provider that you also can get information about your personal results.
 After having completed the abcÎ, you will automatically be directed to our download platform, where you can download your results for your own use.

 In individual cases, there may be different processes; you may be informed of this in your invitation letter.

-In general we do not know which access code belongs to which participant.
+We generally do not know which access code belongs to which participant.
 In most cases only our client, who invited you, has access to this information and can assign the results to you.
 Within the framework of data processing agreements, we may take over the assignment of the codes to the names of the participants for the evaluations on behalf of certain clients.
 Our client will inform you of this when inviting you.
-In these cases we also know the assignment of access codes and participants.
-However, these personal data are only used to document the results and is only stored for as long as the application process takes.
+In these case we also know the assignment of access codes and participants.
+However, these personal data are only used to document the results and are only stored for as long as the application process takes.